 The propellant in cooking spray aids in the distribution of the oil or other cooking substances from the container to the desired surface.
 It is responsible for creating the fine mist or spray that allows for even coverage on pans, baking dishes, or other cooking equipment.

-See also How long to cook white fish in oven
+See also How to cook pork chops for tacos

 Commonly used propellants in cooking spray include liquified gases such as propane, butane, or isobutane.
 These gases are chosen for their ability to transform the oil or other liquids into a spray form, ensuring easy application and coverage.